forseti-security/forseti-security/_docs/_latest/setup/upgrade.md

   $ gcloud compute instances reset COMPUTE_ENGINE_INSTANCE_NAME
   ```

-The Compute Engine instance will restart and perform a fresh installation of Forseti, so you do
+The Compute Engine instance will restart and perform a fresh installation of Forseti.
+You won't
-not need to ssh to the instance to run all the git clone/python install commands.
+need to SSH to the instance to run all the git clone or Python install commands.

 Some resources can't be updated in a deployment.
-If you see an error that you can't
+If an error displays that you can't
 change a certain resource, you'll need to create a new deployment of Forseti.

 Learn more about [Updating a Deployment](https://cloud.google.com/deployment-manager/docs/deployments/updating-deployments).